 Prepare the pie crust:

-Prepare a full batch of my gluten-free pie crust.
-Cut the dough into two and wrap individually with plastic wrap.
+Prepare a full batch of my Homemade Gluten-Free Pie Crust.
+Cut the dough in half and wrap each disk individually in plastic wrap.
 You'll only need one disk for this recipe.
-Refrigerate until ready to use.
-Freeze the other disk to use for later.
+Refrigerate until ready to use and freeze the other disk for later.

 Preheat your oven to 400°F (205°C).

-Take out the pie dough disk from the refrigerator.
-Use a rolling pin to press down on the pie crust disk a few times to soften it.
+Remove the pie dough disk from the refrigerator.
+Use a rolling pin to press down on it a few times to soften it.
 Dust your rolling pin and a piece of parchment paper with gluten-free flour.

-Roll out the bottom crust into a large circle onto the piece of parchment paper, until it is about ¼ inch thick and 12 inches in diameter for a 9-inch pie dish.
+Roll out the dough into a large circle on the parchment paper until it is about ¼ inch thick and 12 inches in diameter for a 9-inch pie dish.

 Place the pie dish upside down on the center of the rolled-out dough.
 Using the parchment paper for support, carefully flip the dough and pie dish over so the dough lines the inside of the dish.
-You want to have about 1.5 inches of overhang on all sides.
-Take the overhang and roll it under itself to create a thick edge.
-Flute the edges using your gingers to create a crimped edge.
+You want about 1.5 inches of overhang on all sides.
+Fold the overhang under itself to create a thick edge and flute with your fingers to create a crimped edge.

 Prepare the Filling:

-In a skillet over medium heat, cook the chopped bacon until crispy.
+In a skillet over medium heat, cook 6(227g) thick-cut slices bacon until crispy.
 Remove with a slotted spoon and drain on paper towels.

-In the same skillet, sauté the chopped onion in the bacon fat until softened, about 5 minutes.
-Remove from heat and let cool slightly.
+In the same skillet, sauté 1 cup(160g) finely diced onion in the bacon fat until softened, about 3 to 4 minutes.
+Remove from heat.

 Assemble the Quiche: